| REPUBLIC OF BELARUSHead of state: Alyaksandr Lukashenka

 with the presidential decree on the acceptance of foreign

+financial support.
 In July, Andrei Pochebut, Yusef Pozhetsky and Mecheslav

 Yaskevits, three prominent members of the Union of Poles